How to Change Wallpaper on MacOS Sonoma & Ventura

 - Close out of System Settings when satisifed

-That’s how you change the wallpaper background picture in MacOS Ventura.
+That’s how you change the wallpaper background picture in MacOS Sonoma and Ventura, and presumably moving forward as well.

 If you use multiple monitors, or a Mac laptop open with an external display, you can set wallpaper separately for each display, by clicking on the display you wish to customize at the top of the Wallpaper settings, or by dragging and dropping an image onto the display you wish to change.